dentonzhou/dzblog/my_posts/dev/tailwind-flask-quart-django-no-node.md

 To ensure that the `tailwindcss` executable doesn't get merged into our repository, we added it to `.gitignore` (if using Git).

 Finally, we ran `tailwindcss` from the terminal with the `--watch` flag, passing to it parameters that tell it where our `input.css` and `output.css` files are.
+We add in a bit more code to check if `tailwindcss` is already running to prevent us from spawning multiple processes.

-And that's it!
+If we're using Blueprints, we'll have to be mindful of how the files and directories in our project are set up.
+Once we've made the correct adjustments, everything should work just fine.

 We're now able to use Tailwind classes in our Python web project without needing to install and run Node.